In our on-going Interview series, we have brought you the RDNs of our Success Team as well as the movers and shakers within the low FODMAP universe.

 You mean IBS, SIBO, and IBD are not enough?!

 But really, I do sometimes use the low FODMAP diet for other conditions, including functional bloating/distention, and functional constipation or diarrhea.

 We know that you were very recently at Mount Sinai, and now will be turning your focus to your individual practice.
 Tell us more about that, and we’ll make sure folks can find you for a consultation!

 I’ve been in private practice for ages, actually, including when I was also at Mount Sinai.
-The main difference between now and when I first started Erica Ilton Nutrition is that in addition to my physical office, I’ll soon be starting a telehealth practice so I can help people who do not live in or near New York City.
+The main difference now is that in addition to seeing people in my physical office, I’ll soon be starting a telehealth practice so I can help people who can’t or won’t commute to New York City.

 I’m also much more zeroed in on gastrointestinal disorders now than when I began practicing nutrition.
 I do still see people with weight concerns and various other conditions, such as osteoporosis, PCOS, and metabolic syndrome, but my primary focus is the 30-or-so feet that comprise the GI tract.
 That means I work with people who have IBS, SIBO, gastroparesis and other functional and motility conditions, as well as celiac disease, Crohn’s disease, ulcerative colitis, and gastroesophageal reflux disease (GERD).
 I’m sure I left something out, but you get the picture!